kmravunac/Decompilers-plugin/README.md

 This is plugin written in Intellij Idea for my project.
 Goal of this plugin is to integrate some of the Java decompilers in the Android Studio (specifically those related to APK decompilation).
-Currently only Jadx is supported.

 ### Setting up development environment for development/testing